What is Kanban?

-Usually, the in-progress section is divided into more than one column to accommodate all subsections or phases of works that come under in progress section.
-For example, “In Progress” can be split into different columns with names such as Analysis, Development, testing in order to better accommodate work for each phase.
+Usually, the in-progress section is divided into more than one column to accommodate all subsections or phases of works under the in-progress section.
+For example, “In Progress” can be split into different columns with names such as Analysis, Development, and testing to better accommodate each phase’s work.

-As we have seen in “Kanban principles”, setting the limit for “In Progress” column was one of its core principles.
-The work is pulled from the previous column to the current column i.e. “Work in progress” only if the total count of the work under the current column is less than its defined limit.
-For example, in the below figure, we have set the WIP limit as 3 for “Doing” subcolumn of In Progress column.
-For example, if the number of work packets decreases below 3 and one work packet is moved to the ready state, one work packet will be pulled from the sprint backlogs and again the Doing sub column will have a total of three work packet which is the defined WIP limit.
+As we have seen in “Kanban principles”, setting the limit for the “In Progress” column was one of its core principles.
+The work is pulled from the previous column to the current column, i.e. “Work in progress”, only if the total count of the work under the current column is less than its defined limit.
+For example, in the below figure, we have set the WIP limit as 3 for the “Doing” subcolumn of In Progress column.
+For example, if the number of work packets decreases below 3 and one work packet is moved to the ready state, one work packet will be pulled from the sprint backlogs, and again the Doing sub column will have a total of three work packets which is the defined WIP limit.

-It is always recommended to split the WIP limit into two sub-columns as it is shown:
+It is always recommended to split the WIP limit into two sub-columns as is shown:

-For example, the work packets in the design module once get completed, it is now ready to be passed to the development section.
-This approach helps the teams to create better project strategies and enables clear visualization and picture of the ongoing project.
+For example, once the work packets in the design module are completed, it is now ready to be passed to the development section.
+This approach helps the teams to create better project strategies and enables clear visualization and a picture of the ongoing project.

-1. Versatility – A Kanban approach is extremely visible and an eye-opener for project teams.
+1. Versatility: This approach is extremely visible and an eye-opener for project teams.
 All the workflow inside the Kanban board communicates with through each other with the help of visible signals.
-As Kanban is universally accepted, it can be used and implemented by almost every team which makes is a very versatile approach to use.
+Moreover, as it is universally accepted, it can be used and implemented by almost every team, which makes it a very versatile approach to use.

-3. Reduces bottlenecks and roadblocks – The In Progress column of Kanban helps team visualize and detect and bottlenecks and issues of the project and it helps them fix it.
+3. Reduces Bottlenecks and Roadblocks: The In Progress column of Kanban helps the team visualise and detect bottlenecks and issues of the project, which helps them fix.

-4. Continuous Delivery – Kanban is known for it’s just in time delivery as it focuses on continuous delivery approach by keep on moving work packets from one stage to the other.
+4. Continuous Delivery: It is known for its just in time delivery as it focuses on a continuous delivery approach by keeping on moving work packets from one stage to the other.

-5. Visual Metrics – Kanban allows easy transparency and continuous improvement of the project lifecycle with its elegant visual metrics.
+5. Visual Metrics: It allows easy transparency and continuous improvement of the project lifecycle with its elegant visual metrics.

-6. Robust Team – The Kanban approach empowers the team to make a more agile decision as the Kanban system is almost owned by the entire team and they make progress as the project move forward.
+6. Robust Team: This approach empowers the team to make a more agile decision as the entire team almost owns the Kanban system, and they make progress as the project moves forward.

-In this article, we started with a brief introduction and history of Kanban which was followed by the core principles that makes any Kanban model a purely agile and successful one.
-We then saw a couple of approaches for the Kanban Implementation and we learned about the benefits of using a Kanban system.
+In this article, we started with a brief introduction and history of Kanban, which was followed by the core principles that make any Kanban model a purely agile and successful one.
+We then saw a couple of Kanban implementation approaches, and we learned about the benefits of using a Kanban system.